Medication Search: Taltz

 Ixekizumab belongs to the class of medications called immunomodulators.
 It is used to treat adults and children 6 years of age and older with moderate-to-severe plaque psoriasis.
-It is also used to treat active psoriatic arthritis, active ankylosing spondylitis, and active non-radiographic axial spondyloarthritis, a type of arthritis in the spine, that have not responded to other medications, or when other medications are not appropriate or tolerated.
+It is also used to treat adults with active psoriatic arthritis, active ankylosing spondylitis, and active non-radiographic axial spondyloarthritis, a type of arthritis in the spine, that have not responded to other medications, or when other medications are not appropriate or tolerated.

 For people with psoriasis, ankylosing spondylitis, or spondyloarthritis, the body overproduces a protein called interleukin-17A (IL-17A).
 Increased levels of this protein can result in inflammation, itching, pain, stiffness, and scaling.
 Ixekizumab recognizes this protein and blocks its action, reducing the symptoms of these diseases.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.